 Throughout her lifetime, a woman has a 1 in 8 risk of developing breast cancer.
 No matter what your age you need to be aware of risk factors.
 In many cases of breast cancer early diagnosis is the key to survival.

 This slideshow will tell you 10 things every young woman should know about breast cancer.

 Breast cancer is the most common cancer in American women, and it is the second most common cause of cancer deaths in women.
 (Lung cancer still kills almost 4 times as many women each year as breast cancer.)
 Breast cancer occurs rarely in men as well.
 There are about 230,000 new cases of breast cancer diagnosed in women the U.S. each year, and about 2,300 new cases diagnosed in men.

 To understand breast cancer, it's important to learn the anatomy of the breast.
 Most of the breast is comprised of fatty (adipose) tissue, and within that are ligaments, connective tissue, lymph vessels and nodes, and blood vessels.
 In a female breast there are 12-20 sections within it called lobes, each made up of smaller lobules that produce milk.
 The lobes and lobules are connected by ducts, which carry the milk to the nipple.

-While women under 40 only make up about 7% of all diagnosed breast cancer cases, breast cancer is a leading cause of death among young women age 15-34.
+While women under 40 only make up less than 5% of diagnosed breast cancer cases, breast cancer is a leading cause of death among young women age 15-34.
 It is important to know your breasts.
 Know how they feel, and have your doctor teach you how to do a proper breast self-exam, if you choose, to help you notice when there are changes that need to be examined by a doctor.